This post may contain affiliate links which won’t change your price but will share some commission. Full Disclosure Policy.

 Thanksgiving is not something we celebrate in New Zealand, so imagine my joy when I moved here to be gifted with a day off at the end of November, to cook, eat and spend time with my family!
 I have plenty to be thankful for, and I can’t wait to get in the kitchen and cook my heart out.

-I love to change things up from the usual run-of-the-mill recipes, and this cranberry sauce is something I adore.
+I love to change things up from the usual run-of-the-mill recipes, and making this fresh cranberry sauce from scratch is something I adore.
 I really enjoy the pop of freshness from the fresh orange.
 We use both fresh orange juice and zest combined with the cinnamon, nutmeg and allspice to make this so delicious!

 Fun facts about cranberries